 - Animals kill to eat or in self-defense.
 They do not perform wanton, wholesale destruction, nor do they kill for fun.
 Somehow, this vast arena has established a living equilibrium.
 Can we say the same for humans? (page 296)

 - The broad question is how each of these subjects, or pieces of the puzzle, relates to bringing peace and prosperity to Earth.
 The primary query is this: Do animals have a role to play in this?
 Can they participate in the discussion via clues and input? (page 302)

-- “Can man answer the question of how to attain peace and prosperity? (page 302)
+- “Can humanity answer the question of why human life and how to attain peace and prosperity?” (page 302)

 - Who would have ever thought a 3-D printer was possible?
 Yet man invented it. (page 306)